EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Review Approach Summary of EEG-FMs

-\textbf{LaBraM~\cite{jiang_large_2024}}: This model utilized the most diverse, yet a small dataset for pretraining, including 80k channel-hours of scalp EEG data -- a subset of the TUH corpus.
-It was developed in three different scales, with 5.8M, 46M to 369M parameters, respectively.
-The model consisted of two parts, the neural tokenizer and the neural transformer (LaBraM pretraining model).
-Both took temporally and spatially patched raw time series data as input and then passed through convolutional temporal encoder of which the outputs are then concatenated with temporal and spatial embeddings and then passed through a set of transformer blocks.
-The neural tokenizer is trained to reconstruct the amplitude and phase of the patch through a separate decoder, during which the codebook is trained.
-The neural transformer is trained from scratch, and similar to the neural transformer, except to predict the neural codes inferred using the frozen neural tokenizer, by masked prediction.
-Although the evaluations demonstrated performance gains various subsets of the TUH corpus, it is unclear whether these results generalize to OOD data.
+This model used a relatively smaller dataset collected from multiple sources for pretraining, comprising 80k channel-hours of scalp EEG data.
+It was developed at three parameter scales: 5.8M, 46M, and 369M, respectively.
+The LaBraM pretrained model consisted of two parts, the neural tokenizer and the neural transformer.
+The neural tokenizer is first trained to learn a codebook that accurately predicts the amplitude and phase of the raw time series data.
+Then, with the codebook frozen, the neural transformer is pretrained to predict the codebook-based codes for the masked input patches.
+Note that this differs from typical pretraining procedures, where the goal is to reconstruct masked patches in the time-domain itself.
+This transformer model consists of a convolutional temporal encoder and a set of transformer blocks, with temporal and spatial positional encodings used to learn relative relationships between input patches.
+Although the evaluations demonstrated performance gains in various subsets of the TUH corpus, it is unclear whether these results generalize to out-of-distribution data.

-\textbf{Mentality~\cite{panchavati2024mentality}}: This model aims to capture the complex spatio-temporal dynamics of EEG signals using a Mamba~\cite{gu2023mamba}-based state-space model.
-The architecture of Mentality drew inspiration from other models such as SaShiMi\cite{goel2022s}, U-Net\cite{ronneberger2015u}, and EEGNet\cite{lawhern2018eegnet} with the inclusion of Mamba blocks.
-However, the model was trained and evaluated exclusively on the TUSZ dataset.
-Furthermore, the unavailability of code or pretrained models limits reproducibility and further evaluations, and makes it inaccessible for broader use as a foundation model.
+\textbf{Mentality}~\cite{panchavati2024mentality}: This model aims to capture the complex spatio-temporal dynamics of EEG signals using a Mamba~\cite{gu2023mamba}-based state-space model.
+The architecture of Mentality drew inspiration from other models such as SaShiMi~\cite{goel2022s}, U-Net~\cite{ronneberger2015u}, and EEGNet~\cite{lawhern2018eegnet} with the inclusion of Mamba blocks.
+However, the model was trained and evaluated exclusively on a subset of the TUH corpus.